opensourcepos/opensourcepos/README.md

 In short you are free to use the software but you cannot claim any property on it.

-Any person or company found breaching the license agreement will have a bunch of monkeys at the door ready to destroy his servers
+Any person or company found breaching the license agreement will have a bunch of monkeys at the door ready to destroy their servers.

 Keep the Machine Running
 ------------------------

-If you like the project, and you are making money out of it on a daily basis, then consider buying us a coffee so we can keep adding features.
+If you like the project, and you are making money out of it in some form, then consider buying us a coffee so we can keep adding features.

 [![Donate](https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=MUN6AEG7NY6H8)

 Language Translations
 ---------------------